Benefits Of Countertop Cleaning And Sealing You Should Know

 READ: What to Expect from Your Local Travertine Cleaning Experts

 We also offer color sealing (for ceramic and porcelain countertops only).
 We can color seal the grout lines if you have a ceramic or porcelain countertop.
-This sealer absorbs into the grout lines, clogs the pores, and helps prevent staining.
-Color sealing is only used on grout lines, not other stone countertops.

 Another service we offer to countertops is honing.
 You may notice (especially on marble) that there seem to be thin scratches or marks on the countertop over time.
 These marks can be etching or scratches in the stones.